wchen459/PaDGAN/README.md

    | I       | Grid2D       | MixRing4      |
    | II      | Donut2D      | MixRing6      |
    | III     | ThinDonut2D  | MixRing6      |

-   Note that we can set `lambda0` and `lambda1` to zeros to train a vanilla GAN.

 ### Airfoil example